alokpant/pizza-store/backend/README.md

 What do we evaluate?
-We care about how you structure an application, how well you know the tools that are in use, and how clean and easy to understand your code.
+We care about how you structure an application, how well you know the tools that are in use, and how clean and easy to understand your code.g

 * ...